vic/typhon/README.md

 Just For Fun!.

+Python is one of the most popular dynamic languagues out there, it has many projects made on it and has an outstanding number of libraries available.
+So I guess having an implementation for it on Rubinius would make Rubinius an strong player on VM field.

 Also, the Rubinius VM is a very neat piece of software, and all the cool kids are using it to implement other languages besides ruby.

 Maybe Rubinius VM does what Parrot was originally intended to.
+( Running many dynamic languages )

 ## Requirements